ori-drs/ublox_driver/README.md

 ```
 * Of course, you can also just figure out the binary representation of your configuration commands in [the u-blox F9 interface description](https://content.u-blox.com/sites/default/files/documents/u-blox-F9-HPG-1.32_InterfaceDescription_UBX-22008968.pdf) and just write them straight to your serial port `/dev/ttyACM0`.

-## Enabeling and disabling messages
+## Enabling and disabling messages

 The receiver can broadcast two different types of messages: **human-readable NMEA messages** and **binary UBX messages**.